BedirYilmaz/http-www.bediryilmaz.com/projects/project-3.md

   - Java
   - Object Tracking
   - Object Classification
-summary: My team receieved the best paper award.
+summary: And object tracking and classification based vehicle entrance counting system written in Java OpenCV.
+Our app takes video as input and generates vehicle statistics as output.
+We have received the best paper award.
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">